FIXED FEE PRICING STRUCTURE FOR MOTORING CASES

 Travel and waiting is charged at a reduced rate of £157 per hour.

-Letters, emails and telephone calls out are charged at £23.50 each.
-We do not make a charge for incoming letters, emails or telephone calls.
+Letters and emails out, and telephone calls, are charged at £23.50 each.
+We do not make a charge for incoming letters or emails.

 Hourly rates will not be charged where we have agreed a fixed fee.

 Except where otherwise agreed and confirmed in writing, the fees above apply to all new instructions received on or after 5th December 2018.

 Cases involving scientific or medical issues will usually require a forensic scientist or medical expert to be instructed.
 Other cases may involve other types of expert witness, (for example road accident reconstruction).
 The prices shown above do not include their fees.
 However we will not incur such costs without your prior approval.

 VAT is currently charged at a rate of 20%.

 Any necessary travel, usually by rail, will be charged at cost.
 Travel by car will be charged at 45p plus VAT per mile.
 In some cases, a hotel may be required.
 Again this will be charged at cost.
 In all cases, we will let you know the amount(s) in advance and we will not incur such costs without your prior approval.

 Appeals to Crown Court or High Court